Adsterra Alternatives: High CPM Ad Networks to Try in 2026

 Publishers who like trying new platforms for potentially better rates will find ClickAdilla’s approach refreshing.
 If you’re not completely dependent on one network and can afford to experiment, getting in early with a growing network often leads to better treatment as they expand.

-Push notifications have been huge in recent years, and RichAds has built their entire business around this one format.
+Push notifications have been huge in recent years, and RichAds has built its entire business around this one format.
 Instead of trying to do everything like Adsterra, they focus exclusively on push notifications and do them well.

 Since push notifications are all they do, they’ve optimized everything specifically for this format.
 You don’t have to educate them about how the format works or deal with generic advice that doesn’t apply.

 Push notifications often pay better than traditional display ads, especially when you have engaged visitors who actually want to receive notifications instead of people who accidentally opted in.
+Just keep in mind that with RichAds, you might require a highly engaged audience, as average push notification opt-in rates (CTR) hover around 2-5%, while subscribers can get CPCs between $0.003 – $0.015 based on GEOs.

 If push notifications don’t work for your audience or content type, RichAds can’t help you with other monetization methods.
 This specialization that makes them great at push notifications creates limitations everywhere else.